Knightmare (TV series): Overseas versions

 Two other versions of Knightmare were also made: one in France (Le Chevalier Du Labyrinthe), which ran from 19 September 1990 to 31 August 1991, and the other in Spain (El Rescate Del Talisman) which ran from 29 May 1991 to 1994.
 Both versions were sponsored by Sega.
-One of the primary differences with both international versions was that there was no rolling game play (i.e. each team/quest was completed in one episode) and prizes were awarded at the end of each episode.
+One of the primary differences with both international versions was that there was no rolling gameplay (i.e. each team/quest was completed in one episode) and prizes were awarded at the end of each episode.

 In 1992, Tim Child and Broadsword attempted to sell the series to American broadcasters with a pilot called Lords of the Game.
-This pilot used characters, settings and the cast from series 6 with the exception of Hugo Myatt who was replaced with an American actor; there was little interest in the series, primarily due to the potential technical issues with using bluescreen/chromakey and an NTSC recording setup.
+This pilot used characters, settings and the cast from series 6 excluding Hugo Myatt who was replaced with an American actor.
+There was little interest in the series, primarily due to the potential technical issues with using bluescreen/chromakey and an NTSC recording setup.